AnonymousPlanet/thgtoa/guide.md

 It's also very likely that those platforms could already reliably identify you based on the unique way you interact with those puzzles.
 This could work despite obfuscation of your IP address / Browser and clearing all cookies.

 You will often experience several in a row and sometimes very difficult ones involving reading undecipherable characters or identifying various objects on endless pictures set.
-You'll also have more captchas if you use adblocking system or if your account was flagged for any reason for using VPNs or Tor previously.
+You'll also have more captchas if you use ad blocking system or if your account was flagged for any reason for using VPNs or Tor previously.

 You'll also have (in my experience) more Captchas (reCaptcha) in Google if you don't use Chrome.
 But this can be mitigated by using Chromium based browsers such as Brave.
 There is also a Browser extension called Buster that could help you those <https://github.com/dessant/buster>.